afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

 .. contents::
    :depth: 3

-Somehow, this ended up being a long section, but don't fret-- the reality is that there are very few scripts to run (about 5), and each has a pretty short syntax.
+Many of the following pre-preprocessing steps are convenience features for organizing, viewing, and assessing data, while at the same timing preparing to run major "pre"processing with several software functions.

 The purposes of this set of scripts are to:

 * convert DICOMs to NIFTIs, putting (0, 0, 0) at the volume's center
-  of mass (useful for alignment, viewing, rotating);
+  of mass (useful for alignment, viewing, rotating)

-* to allow the DWIs to be viewed, quality-checked and filtered according to the user's judgment (e.g., remove dropout volumes or those with heavy motion distortion);
+* to allow the DWIs to be viewed, quality-checked and filtered according to the user's judgment (e.g., remove dropout volumes or those with heavy motion distortion)

-* to filter volume, gradient and *b*\-value files of a given data set simultaneously;
+* to filter volume, gradient and *b*\-value files of a given data set simultaneously

-* to process dual phase encoded DWI data sets (i.e., when AP-PA data are present) in parallel, in order to maintain matched volumes/gradients;
+* to process dual phase encoded DWI data sets (i.e., when AP-PA data are present) in parallel, in order to maintain matched volumes/gradients

-* to axialize a reference anatomical (i.e., put it into "nice" alignment within a volume's axes/orientation) for slice viewing, structure coloration, and group alignment.
+* to axialize a reference anatomical (i.e., put it into "nice" alignment within a volume's axes/orientation) for slice viewing, structure coloration, and group alignment

-* to make an imitation T2w-like contrast reference volume if only a T1w is available (NB: 'tis far better to have the real thing, probably, but one is not always available);
+* (*if driven by necessity*) to make an imitation T2w-like contrast reference volume if only a T1w is available; NB: 'tis far better to have the real thing, probably, but one is not always available

 You can skip any steps that aren't applicable.
 I will assume that each acquired volume is currently a set of unpacked DICOMs sitting in its